 Speaking of acclaimed figures, Tito was no stranger to having celebrities around him all the time.
-International famous comedian Bill Cosby was a regular attendee at the concerts, the Village Gate and all the Jazz clubs.
-Bill loved to join in Tito on stage, did his clave beats, and cowbell stints.
+International famous celebrities were regular attendees at his concerts like in the Village Gate and all the Jazz clubs.
+They loved to join in with Tito on stage playing clave beats, and cowbell stints.
 Of course, fans loved every bit of it.
-Every now and then, he would join Tito at one of our radio station promotions.

 Tito was mentor, a scholar and an innovator; though I wish I would have had more time with Tito.
 My last conversation was when Tito was leaving for Puerto Rico in the middle of the recording "MasterPiece" (Obra Maestra), his first in conjunction with Eddie Palmieri.
 Tito wanted me to 'hold the fort' while he returned, he said.
 I remember like it was yesterday.
 After performing with the Philharmonic of Puerto Rico during weekend, Tito returned back ill and died during the heart operation.

 I will never be able to say goodbye to a good friend, though he lives deep in my heart as well as the hearts of millions aficionados.